 For more info please email email@example.com or call 020 8558 0786

 We have acted as funeral directors and were able to arrange funerals for those living in East London.
-However as we are now in temporary accommodation it is unlikely that we will be able to conduct funerals for the foreseeable future.
-Please contact us for more information.
+However as we are now in temporary accommodation, we are unable to provide a funeral service at the moment.
+We apologies for the inconvenience.
+Please contact us for more information or alternatively get in touch with your local mosque in your area or “Garden of Peace” during office hours on 020 8502 6000

 THE FOLLOWING ARE THE BASIC PROCEDURES WE WILL FOLLOW FOR A DEATH THAT HAS OCCURRED IN HOSPITAL AND WHERE NO POST MORTEM HAS TAKEN PLACE.